BujarMuharemi/game-jam-5/README.md

 - ~~create start screen w/ settings etc~~
 - ~~create tutorial/info screen~~
 - ~~make them load etc~~
-	- fix main scene to directly start and remove the start btn and other hidden UI stuff
+- ~~fix main scene to directly start and remove the start btn and other hidden UI stuff~~

-- create rounds !

 - improve gun
-	- add shooting speed
+	- ~~add shooting speed~~
+	- ~~make holding mouse btn down shoot.
+So no hard clicking~~
-	- add magazine mechanic & reload
+	- add magazine mechanic & reloading

-	- create first art work
+- make enemies drop loot (gold and bullets/mags)
+- make player move slower with more (gold and ammo)

+- GET A LITTLE BIT OF FUN INTO THE GAME

+- create rounds: loading, dying, next one; different spawner rates for different level ?
+	- round generator should use time left and curent round number as variable to calculate rates
+	- improve spawner ?

 ---

-- make enemies drop loot (gold and bullets/mags)
 - add health to enemies
-- make player move slower with more gold and ammo
 - make player stronger when low

 - make camera follow player smoothly ?
 	- level layout needs to be changed to